 Family Support Network recognizes that children are the foundation of the future and that the family, as a basic unit of society, is the natural environment for the growth and development of all its members.
 Our agency seeks to provide support and assistance to children diagnosed with a mental illness and their families, as well as families and their children at risk for abuse or neglect.
 FSN recognizes the importance of parents in the lives of their children and seeks to help them access appropriate support and services and to educate them in appropriate, nurturing parenting techniques.
 Family Support Network combines the Nurturing Parenting Program, Triple P Program, and Native American culture and traditions for families in Wyola and Crow Agency.
 The MT CTF funds Family Support Network’s services in Big Horn County and Family Fun Nights in both Crow Agency and Wyola.

-Head Start, Inc. will offer preschool aged parenting classes and home visiting following the Incredible Years curriculum twice annually (Fall and Spring) in Billings, Lockwood, Laurel, and Carbon County.
+Head Start, Inc. will offer preschool aged parenting classes and home visiting following the Incredible Years curriculum twice a year (Fall and Spring) in Billings, Lockwood, Laurel, and Carbon County.
 Classes will also be offered to those parenting children with autism spectrum diagnosis and language delays in the Spring.

-Gallatin Early Childhood Community Coalition (ECCC) is a community-wide collaborative effort to promote thriving children from birth through age eight.
-It provides leadership to community partners with the goal of creating an efficient, effective and comprehensive system of early childhood services in the Greater Gallatin area to ensure that every child has a healthy and enriched beginning.
-The Gallatin ECCC will use the MT CTF funding to support child abuse and neglect prevention services in the Gallatin Valley, promote public awareness of early childhood issues, collaborate with partners to support a continuum of serves for homeless youth, support the work of the MT Project LAUNCH initiative, and engage more parental involvement in the Gallatin ECCC and MT Project LAUNCH councils.
+Gallatin Early Childhood Community Coalition (ECCC) is a community effort to promote thriving children from birth through age eight.
+It provides leadership to community partners with the goal of creating an efficient and effective system of early childhood services in the Greater Gallatin area to ensure that every child has a healthy and enriched beginning.
+The Gallatin ECCC will use the MT CTF funding to support child abuse and neglect prevention services in the Gallatin Valley, promote public awareness of early childhood issues, work with partners to support services for homeless youth, support the work of the MT Project LAUNCH, and engage more parental involvement in the Gallatin ECCC and MT Project LAUNCH councils.